 Return point = $400 + spread/3 = $833.

 The beauty lies in variability.
-As she increases 📈 spending, so is upper control limit, because the spread is getting wider thanks to bigger variance.
+As she increases spending, so is the upper control limit, because the spread is getting wider thanks to bigger variance.
 She won’t have to make withdrawals more frequently.

 It’s math, trust me.

-In reverse, if she decreases 📉 her spending, then the spread get tighter and upper control limit gets lower.
-She can put more money into a savings account and earn more 📈 interest on deposit as a result.
+In reverse, if she decreases her spending, then the spread gets tighter, and the upper control limit gets lower.
+She can put more money into a savings account and earn more interest on deposit as a result.

 It is beautiful, isn’t it?

-Having a budget customized to your needs, behavior and spending habits.
-Fully optimized to minimize transaction cost and maximize interest income on deposit.
+Having a budget customized to your needs, behavior, and spending habits.
+Fully optimized to minimize transaction costs and maximize interest income on deposit.

-I don’t know about Jane, but I am already psyched 🤩 to use cash management model to manage my finances.
+I don’t know about Jane, but I am already psyched to use the cash management model to manage my finances.